 Eric Philmore’s real name was Erich Phillips.
 He began performing with his brothers Max and Karl as the Three Phillips, doing juggling, acrobatics, barrel walking, and antipodism.
 Erich was drafted into the army in 1915 and his wife took his place in the trio.

-In 1919, after the war had ended, Erich formed his own company, the Original Erich Phillips Company, which presented amazing tricks, such as those shown below.
-The company later changed its name to the 4 Phillips.
+In 1919, after the war had ended, Erich formed his own company, the Original Erich Phillips Company, which presented amazing tricks, such as the one shown below.

-Erich struck out as a solo juggler, calling himself Eric Philmore, during the 1940s.
+In the late 1930s, Erich and his family moved to the United States, making a home in Chicago.
+Erich eventually began working as a solo juggler, calling himself Eric Philmore, during the 1940s.
 He was best known for doing difficult juggling tricks while standing on a huge cylinder and for bounce juggling tennis balls using tennis rackets.
 The first photo below is one of my favorite photos.
 Enjoy it and the other photos of Eric Philmore that follow.

 I’m glad to present to you the only known film of Eric Philmore, made available here for the first time ever.